 Ceramic tint is made from ceramic material and is baked on, making it much harder than conventional or carbon film.
 Conventional and carbon film is more easily scratched.
 So in theory, the ceramic tint should last longer than conventional or carbon film.
 But in practice, there’s also another factor to consider—the paint itself.
 Not all tints are created equal; some have better durability than others.
 If you’re considering ceramic tint for your vehicle, make sure that you only get it applied by a shop that applies quality car window tinting, and makes sure to ask them about their warranty process if any problems do arise with your new ceramic window tinting so that they can cover it under warranty.

 So, you have understood the difference between ceramic tint and carbon tint in Chicago.
-For more information, you can visit Auto Glass Solutions.
+For more information, you can visit My Auto Glass Center.